hche11/VGGSound/README.md

 ## Dataset

-To download VGGSound, we provide a csv file.
+To download VGGSound, we provide a [csv file](./vggsound.csv).
 For each YouTube video, we provide YouTube URLs, time stamps, audio labels and train/test split.
-Each line in the csv file has columns defined by here:
+Each line in the csv file has columns defined by here.

 ```
 # YouTube ID, start seconds, label,train/test split.
 ```

+A helpful link for [data download](https://github.com/marl/audiosetdl)!

 ## Audio classification

+We detail the audio classfication results here.
+Note, "Pretrain" refers whether the model was pretrained on YouTube-8M dataset.
+"Dataset (common)" means it is a subset of the dataset.
+This subset only contains data of common classes([listed here](./Common.txt)) between AudioSet and VGGSound.
+"ASTest" is the intersection of AudioSet and VGGSound testsets.

 | 	  | Model    | Aggregation   | Pretrain           | Finetune/Train  | Test          | mAP   | AUC   | d-prime |
 |:---:|:--------:|:-------------:| :-------------:    |:--------------: |:-------------:|:-----:|:-----:|:-------:|